Specialist Parkinson’s Physiotherapy in Essex & London

 Parkinson’s Physiotherapy Rehabilitation Approach

-Physiotherapy for Parkinson’s disease focuses on maintaining movement, strength and independence as the condition progresses.
-At Estuary Physio, our neurological physiotherapists design structured rehabilitation programmes that target the specific movement problems associated with Parkinson’s, including reduced balance, slower walking speed, muscle stiffness and postural changes.
+Parkinson’s physiotherapy focuses on maintaining movement, mobility and independence as the condition progresses.
+At Estuary Physio, our specialist neurological physiotherapists carry out detailed assessments and design personalised rehabilitation programmes that address the specific movement challenges associated with Parkinson’s disease, including reduced balance, slower walking speed, muscle stiffness, freezing episodes and postural changes.

 Rehabilitation programmes typically include strength training, resistance exercises, balance exercises, gait training and functional movement practice.
 Core strengthening is also important for supporting upright posture and improving stability during everyday movement.
 High amplitude movement strategies are often used to help people overcome the smaller and slower movements commonly seen in Parkinson’s.

-Exercise programmes may also include dual task training, where physical movement is combined with cognitive tasks to improve coordination and everyday function.
-Physiotherapists can also teach practical strategies to help manage freezing episodes, improve turning movements and increase walking speed and stride length.
+Physiotherapy programmes may also include dual task training, where physical movement is combined with cognitive tasks to improve coordination and everyday function.
+Physiotherapists can teach practical strategies to help manage freezing episodes, improve turning movements and increase walking speed, stride length and movement confidence.

-Regular physical activity has been shown to have a positive impact on people living with Parkinson’s disease.
-Targeted exercise can improve mobility, maintain muscle strength and support long-term self-management of the condition, helping people remain active and independent for longer.
+Regular physical activity and structured physiotherapy have been shown to benefit people living with Parkinson’s disease.
+Targeted rehabilitation can improve mobility, maintain muscle strength and support long-term self-management, helping people remain active, confident and independent for longer.

 1.High Amplitude Movement Training